PERFORMANCE ANALYTICS - 2024/5

 One of the final face-to-face sessions will be reserved to discuss assessment strategies and give feedback on the module as a whole.

-- Enable students to understand how analytical methods such as Data Envelopment Analysis (DEA) can be used to derive benchmarks, targets and measures of efficiency and productivity for decision maker units
+- Enable students to understand how analytical methods relying in linear programming and statistical methods can be used to derive benchmarks, targets and measures of efficiency and productivity for decision maker units.

 - Understand theory of performance evaluation and apply them in complex multi-output multi-input contexts in the production of goods and services.